Share this article

 5. Make a shareable graduation story: If you’re not shy about sharing your achievements on social media, you can create a “story” for commencement.
 Start by taking videos and photos of the decoration process, then let your followers watch as you chronicle every moment of the big day.
 Don’t forget to include your “thank yous” (like an award ceremony acceptance speech) and talk about all the people in your support system who have helped you get through college.

-6. Take lots of photos!: Don’t forget to document your day by taking as many pictures as you can.
+6. Take lots of photos!
+Don’t forget to document your day by taking as many pictures as you can.
 Need some tips?
 Check out this blog for some great advice on snapping the best graduation photos!
-And be sure to share them on your social profiles — or share them with us on here — using #UAGCgrad23.
+And be sure to share them on your social profiles — or share them with us on here — using #UAGCgrad24.
 We will also be hosting a photo contest leading up to the big day, so be sure to follow us on Facebook and Instagram for details!
+Check out this Pinterest board for some inspo from your peers.

-One last thing – don’t forget to take a moment to celebrate yourself.
+8. One last thing – don’t forget to take a moment to celebrate yourself.
 Graduating from college is a significant life achievement, placing you firmly on the path to becoming a lifelong learner.
-Continue to share your accomplishments with us after graduation using the hashtag #UAGCgrad23 and enjoy your success!
+Continue to share your accomplishments with us after graduation using the hashtag #UAGCgrad24 and enjoy your success!

 Search UAGC